ssinari/reproduce-analysis/README.md

 # Introduction

-In this document we will go through the steps to reproduce an analysis in a project using:
+In this document we will go through the steps to reproduce an analysis recorded in the document "demo.Rmd" as a demonstration of reproducibility using:

 - docker: to fix the computing environment.
 - rmarkdown: to format the code and text into a document to (re)produce the analysis.
 - knitr: to weave (or knit) the rmarkdown document into a report for clients.

+See [TBD](TBD) for more details.

 # Project layout